 Summarize predictors

-In the space below find the mean interest of students. summarize()
+In the space below find the mean int of students using summarize(), removing any NAs.

 If we add both 0.197 and 0.128 to the intercept, 0.449, that equals 0.774, or about 77%.
 In other words, a student with average interest in science who spent an average amount of time in the course earned a pretty average grade.